 - 1 (15-ounce) can diced tomatoes

-- 1 medium garnet yam or sweet potato, peeled and diced
+- 1 medium garnet yam or sweet potato, scrubbed, unpeeled and diced

 - Sea salt and freshly ground black pepper to taste

 In a large saucepan, heat the oil over medium-high heat.
 Add the chopped onion, and cook until lightly browned, about eight minutes, stirring occasionally.
-Add the cumin, cinnamon, and garlic, and cook one minute longer, stirring constantly.
+Add the garlic, cumin and cinnamon, and cook one minute longer, stirring constantly.
 Add the broth and lentils.
 When the liquid boils, reduce the heat, cover and simmer for 25 minutes.

-Add the mushrooms, tomatoes, yam and tea.
-Cook until the lentils are soft and the sweet potato just holds its shape, about 10 to 15 minutes.
+Add the mushrooms, tomatoes, diced yam and tea.
+Cook until the lentils are soft and the yam just holds its shape, about 12 minutes.

 To serve, divide the soup among six wide, shallow bowls.
-Add a dollop of yogurt to each bowl, if desired, and serve.
+Add a dollop of Greek yogurt to each bowl and/or serve with lemon wedges, if desired.
 Makes six servings.